Published on 2020-10-25. Modified on 2023-01-19.

 I get a lot of email in which people tend to ask the same questions, so I will try to fill out this FAQ with answers to the most common questions (as time permits).

 This is difficult to answer because it depends on your requirements and experience.
-Almost anything open source is better than Microsoft Windows!
-But are you a power user who wants great control over your operating system?
-Or are you a user who just wants a point-and-click solution?
+Almost anything open source is better than Microsoft Windows.

 I recommend that you take some time to study a bit first.
 Learn a little about the Unix philosophy and the Unix shell (perhaps get a good book) before you begin your journey.
 Even if you never need any of this it will still benefit you greatly.

 You will find that from a day-to-day user experience point of view, once you have everything set up as you like, there is little difference and most FOSS operating systems will solve your problems equally well.
 This is because we actually rarely deal with the operating system itself, we mostly deal with applications.
-Whether you e.g. use mpv to watch a movie on Linux or BSD makes no difference as long as you get great hardware support, the movie will play fine on both.
+Whether you surf the Internet with Firefox on a Linux distribution or a BSD flavor makes no big difference as long as you have the hardware support you need.

-However, there is a big difference in how secure the operating system is.
-There is also a difference in what type of file system is supported, how much you can tune and fiddle with the operating system, whether the operating system (in the case of a Linux distribution) comes with a preset desktop environment or you install one yourself, how good the package manager is at solving dependency issues, whether you need a proprietary graphics driver, or you can manage with an open source version, etc.
+However, there might be a difference in how secure the operating system is, how battle tested it is (i.e. how many people and companies are using it), what kinds of file systems are supported, how much you can tune and fiddle with the operating system, whether the operating system comes with a preset desktop environment or you install one yourself, how good the package manager is at solving dependency issues, whether you need a proprietary graphics driver or you can manage with an open source version, how friendly the community is, etc.

-In any case, I do not recommend any Linux distribution that "holds your hand" too much because you'll learn nothing and gain no control over your system.
+In any case, I do not recommend a Linux distribution or BSD flavor that "holds your hand" too much because you'll learn nothing and gain no control over your system.

 If you absolutely cannot live without a smartphone (you know you can right?), then at least find a supported device you can root and install one of the open source versions of Linux on the device.

 None of the public services.
-Setup your own recursive resolver.
+I recommend that you setup your own recursive resolver.
 Even if you only have a single laptop, you can still setup a recursive resolver on that and then send all DNS queries to 127.0.0.1.
 I highly recommend Unbound.

-I managed to spend a big part of my life providing support for Microsoft Windows and other Microsoft related products, both on the desktop and on the server market.
-I cannot count how many hours of my life I have wasted due to the absolutely poor quality of these products compared to the open source alternatives.
-In every single case, where I later convinced someone to move to an open source alternative, the result was the same, an amazing rise in stability, security and overall run time.
+Long answer: I spent about 10 years of my life providing support for Microsoft Windows and other Microsoft related products, both on the desktop and on the server market.
+I cannot count how many hours of my life I have wasted due to the lack of control (from an administration point of view) you have, lack of ability to actually fix problems because you cannot change this or that, lack of security, complete dependence on GUI's that limits access to settings or configuration, etc. And well, it's NOT Unix!
+In every single case where I managed to convince someone to move to an open source alternative, such as BSD or Linux, the result was always the same, an amazing rise in stability, security and overall run time.

 And no, Microsoft has not changed and suddenly become the best of friends with the FOSS communities!
 They have just changed their business strategy.